 These are the general considerations with accessories for the HERO9 Black:

-- Just as with the HERO8 Black, the lens port on the HERO9 Black doesn’t stick out as far as it does with earlier models.
+- The lens port on the HERO9 Black is removable (unlike the HERO8 Black).
+But just as with the HERO8 Black, the lens port on the HERO9 Black doesn’t stick out as far as it does with earlier models.
 That affects anything that attaches to the lens port, such as snap-on filters, as well as some accessories where the field of view might be obscured.

 - The slightly larger camera body means that the buttons and ports are in different positions.
 How this impacts specific accessories is going to vary.
-Triggers, for example, should still work if they have enough leeway to still connect, but clip-on accessories that plug in directly to the USB-C port (as opposed to ones that use a cable) won’t work.
+Triggers, for example, should still work if they have enough leeway to still connect and are anchored from the left of the camera (when looking at the back of the camera), but clip-on accessories that plug in directly to the USB-C port (as opposed to ones that use a cable) won’t work.

 - There’s no HDMI output on the camera body.
 That’s also true of the HERO8 Black.
 To add HDMI-out, you’ll need to use the new version of the Media Mod specifically designed for the HERO9 Black.